bdashrad/hubot-redis-brain-tls/README.md

 ## Configuration

-hubot-redis-brain requires a redis server to work.
+hubot-redis-brain-tls requires a redis server to work.
 It uses the `REDIS_URL` environment variable for determining where to connect to.
 The default is on localhost, port 6379 (ie the redis default).

 The following attributes can be set using the `REDIS_URL`